WCVB-TV: News operation

 In spring 2013, well-known and popular meteorologist Cindy Fitzgibbon joined WCVB as a weatherperson.
 Anchor JC Monahan moved to Chronicle and anchor of the 5 p.m. news.
 Fitzgibbon was on WFXT's morning newscast for nearly a decade, and now appears on the NewsCenter 5 EyeOpener and noon newscasts.
 In recent years, the Eyeopener has consistently been the market's most-watched morning newscast, and the 6 a.m. hour often ranks as the most-watched newscast by viewers in the 25–54 demographic.

-In September 2015, WCVB announced that they would launch a weekend 5:00 p.m. newscast starting November 8, 2015.
-On January 11, 2016, WCVB added two additional weekday newscasts, one at 4:00 p.m. and a second at 7:00 p.m.
-WCVB president and general manager Bill Fine stated that the newscast expansion "...addresses an expressed need of Boston’s viewers by providing additional options to receive NewsCenter 5 at new times."
-In February 2016, WCVB announced that it would also add a nightly prime time newscast at 10:00 p.m. on its MeTV subchannel, The 10 O'Clock News on MeTV Boston, beginning February 29, 2016.
-The 10:00 p.m. newscast was cut to a half-hour on March 26, 2016; at the time, all four of Boston's local news operations, along with New Hampshire's WBIN-TV, had 10:00 p.m. newscasts in some form, and ratings issues played into the reduction.
+In September 2015, WCVB announced that they would launch a weekend 5 p.m. newscast starting November 8, 2015.
+On January 11, 2016, WCVB added two additional weekday newscasts, one at 4 p.m. and a second at 7 pm.
+WCVB president and general manager Bill Fine stated that the newscast expansion "...addresses an expressed need of Boston's viewers by providing additional options to receive NewsCenter 5 at new times".
+In February 2016, WCVB announced that it would also add a nightly prime time newscast at 10 p.m. on its MeTV subchannel, The 10 O'Clock News on MeTV Boston, beginning February 29, 2016.
+The 10 p.m. newscast was cut to a half-hour on March 26, 2016; at the time, all four of Boston's local news operations, along with New Hampshire's WBIN-TV, had 10 p.m. newscasts in some form, and ratings issues played into the reduction.

 Beginning with the noon newscast on April 5, 2018, WCVB implemented an updated version of Hearst Television's standardized graphics package for its newscasts, which are now optimized for the full 16:9 letterboxed format.
 The group-wide roll-out began with Orlando sister station WESH (NBC) in January and ended with sister stations WTAE in Pittsburgh and KMBC in Kansas City (both of which, like WCVB, are also ABC affiliates) on April 23, 2018.